wacfwru/resources/vehicles/readme.md

 ![](pics/edit_response.png)

+You will receive an email from Google with a copy of your responses the various fields.

-## Trip completion
+### STEP 5: Trip completion

+Upon completion of your trip, use either of the following options to edit the ending mileage you used as a placeholder in **STEP 3** above:

-Upon completion of your trip, click on the "Edit your response" link on the completed form from above.
-Enter the actual ending mileage, again rounding up any fractional miles to the next greater integer.
+* Find the tab/page on your phone's browser app where you enter the above information and click on the "Edit your response" link on the completed form.
+Enter the actual ending mileage, again rounding up any fractional miles to the next greater integer, and click the **SUBMIT** button.

+* Click on the "Edit response" button at the top of the email confirmation you received after finishing STEP 4 above.
+Don't forget to click the "Submit" button at the bottom when you are done.

 ## Receipts